Meet Our Teaching Faculty

 Kent Brown was a professional actor, singer, and guitarist in Atlanta and the Southeast for 11 years.
 Kent’s musical career started at age five when his dad taught him how to play the riff to “Ghost Riders in the Sky.”
 He was quite proud of his newfound skill and wanted to show it off, which he did soon after at show-and-tell in kindergarten.
 When he tried to tell his audience that he also wrote the song, his fraudulence was quickly exposed by the school’s music teacher, who was also in attendance.
 That was Kent’s first and last attempt at plagiarism, he is proud to say.

 Since those scandalous days, Kent has performed with a number of cover bands and original bands of all genres.
-An instructor at Blue Bear since 2000, Kent teaches group lessons in all levels of acoustic guitar as well as private lessons in acoustic and electric guitar, ukulele, and bass – in person and online.
+An instructor at Blue Bear since 2000, Kent teaches group lessons in all levels of acoustic guitar as well as private lessons in acoustic and electric guitar, ukulele, and bass – at Fort Mason and online.

 What students are saying: